elgw/dotter/REQUESTS.md

 # Requests and things to do

+ * Measurements:
+   * Volume of dot clouds (i.e. don't care about what cluster).
+Report back to Eleni when done.

  * in `setUserDotsDNA`
    * Set threshold per nuclei.
    * Apply dot selection to one channel at a time